Privileges control users' access to database objects and the operations they can perform in the database.

 System privileges are granted to the system administrator when the system is installed and may be granted by the administrator to other idents in the database.
 As a general rule, system privileges should be granted to a restricted group of users.

 Note: An ident who is given the privilege to create new idents is also able to create new schemas.

-Object privileges, which control membership in group idents, the right to invoke functions and procedures, the right to enter program idents, the right to create new tables in a specified databank and the right to use a domain or sequence.
+Object privileges control membership in group idents, the right to invoke functions, method and procedures, the right to enter program idents, the right to create new tables or sequences in a specified databank and the right to use a domain, user-defined type or sequence.

 The creator of an object is automatically granted full privileges on that object.